UPPMAX/HPC-python/docs/day2/python_bundles.md

 :::{danger}

 - Make sure to use bundles that are compatible with each-other and with needed Python version.
-- Otherwise it is better to create isolated environments with Conda or virtual environments, see [Virtual environments in Python](python_virtual_environments.md).
+- Otherwise it is better to create isolated environments with Conda or virtual environments, see [Isolated environments in Python](use_isolated_environments.md).
 :::

 :::{callout}  Example Matplotlib